The Church of Jesus Christ of Latter-day Saints in Mexico

-The Church of Jesus Christ of Latter-day Saints (LDS Church) (Spanish: La Iglesia de Jesucristo de los Santos de los Últimos Días) has had a presence in Mexico since 1874.
-Mexico has the largest body of LDS Church members outside of the United States.
+The Church of Jesus Christ of Latter-day Saints (LDS Church) (La Iglesia de Jesucristo de los Santos de los Últimos Días) has had a presence in Mexico since 1874.
+Mexico has the third largest body of LDS Church members behind the United States and Brazil.
 Membership grew nearly 15% between 2011 and 2021.
 In the 2010 Mexican census, 314,932 individuals self-identified most closely to the LDS Church.